bash-bastion/bats-all/README.md

 Of course, you don't have to use Basalt; cloning the tree with `git-submodule(1)` works fine, of course

+## Merged Changes

+All changes are merged in [hyperupcall/bats-support](https://github.com/hyperupcall/bats-support), [hyperupcall/bats-assert](https://github.com/hyperupcall/bats-assert), and [hyperupcall/bats-file](https://github.com/hyperupcall/bats-file).
+Then, those changes eventually appear here

+All tracked changes are in [./issues.md](./issues.md).
+Right now, at least two changes have been integrated

 ## License

 Original code is licensed under `CC0-1.0`.
 Modifications are licensed under `BSD-3-Clause`